 Practicing good dental hygiene and following healthy lifestyle habits is more important than ever.
 Here are some tips:

-- Be mindful of stress.
-Regular exercise, mediation and deep breathing can help reduce the impact of stress on your mouth and immune system
+Be mindful of stress.
+Regular exercise, meditation, and deep breathing can help reduce the impact of stress on your mouth and immune system.

 How do I know if I have COVID-19?